bnwzc/LinuxAssignment3/README.md

 ssh -i path-to-your-key root@your-ip
 ```
 ## Create a new regular user
-1. Create a new user, the user has bash as login shell and has a home directory.
+1. Create a new user, the user has bash as login shell with a home directory.
 ```
 useradd -ms /bin/bash <user-name>
 ```
-2. Set the password
+2. Set the password for the new user
 ```
 sudo passwd <user-name>
 ```
 ### User can perform administrative tasks
-Add the user to the sudo group to allow them to use sudo in Debian
+Add the user to the sudo group to perform adminstrative tasks.
 ```
 sudo usermod -aG sudo <user-name>
 ```